A woman and her 2 children are among 10 killed in an Israeli strike in southern Lebanon

 Hezbollah and Israel fought a six-week war in the summer of 2006 that ended in a draw.
 Hezbollah’s military capabilities have developed significantly since then.

-More than 500 people have been killed in exchanges since Oct.
+More than 500 people have been killed by Israeli strikes since Oct.
 8, most of them fighters with Hezbollah and other armed groups but also including around 100 civilians and noncombatants.
-In Israel, 22 soldiers and 24 civilians have been killed.
+In norther Israel, 22 soldiers and 24 civilians have been killed by strikes from Lebanon.
 Tens of thousands of people have been displaced on both sides of tense frontier.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.